View

 Seamless Integration & Collaboration

-Webflow is a powerful tool that not only allows you to create stunning websites but also facilitates seamless integration with other essential business tools.
+Webflow is a powerful tool that allows you to create stunning websites and it also facilitates seamless integration with other essential business tools.
 With its intuitive API, Webflow allows you to connect your website to other applications and services, such as payment gateways, CRM systems, and analytics tools, making it easier to manage your online presence and streamline your workflow.

 Webflow's integration library offers considerable documentation for popular integrations like Zapier, with detailed instructions on how to set up, configure, and troubleshoot the integrations for a smooth and straightforward experience.
 This documentation is valuable for both technical and non-technical users, guiding them through each integration step-by-step.
 Additionally, Webflow's admin portal offers an intuitive interface for managing integrations, from the DNS settings to analytics and tracking.